 Although we endeavour to keep the class times the same term to term or year to year, the class times do occasionally have to change.
 This depending on coach and gym availability, and class sizes.
-Most classes run parallel to each school term, and new enrollments are accepted throughout the term.
+Most classes run parallel to each school term, and new enrolments are accepted throughout the term.
 Please note, that due to popularity some classes do have waiting lists.

 Aerobics is a sport based on the ability to perform continuously complex and high intensity movement patterns to music, which originate from traditional aerobic dance.
 The routine must demonstrate continuous movement, flexibility and strength and utilisation of the seven basic steps, with a high degree of well executed elements of difficulty.